Pigankle/HEC-RAS-Project-Summarizer/README.md

 `fullpath = "D:\STYX_FLOODING\STYX_2D\AsphodelLevees.prj"`

+UPDATED Jun 2022:
-UPDATE Jun 2022:  Tweaks made to allow running in a Python3.10 environment.
+ - Tweaks made to allow running in a Python3.10 environment.
+ - The .bat files were useful in remapping pythong on a USACE machine.
+I no longer have access to that configuration, so I can't test whether they still work.
+They are not necessary on a machine with properly configured python environment variables.